 Both WWOHP areas have decent table service restaurants: The Leaky Cauldron in Diagon Alley and Three Broomsticks in Hogsmeade.
 If I had to choose my favorite, I’d go with The Leaky Cauldron over Three Broomsticks.
 While both are pub style, I found both the menu items and ambiance better.

 Each restaurant serves breakfast, lunch, and dinner.
 Both have comparable prices.
 Both fill up quickly.
 If you want to enjoy a meal without having a long wait in the ordering queue, arrive at the early end of meal times.
-We’re always hungry so it;s never a problem for us.
+We’re always hungry so its never been a problem for us.

 Butterbeer: Frozen or Not?